cmagnuson0489/Dating-Website-for-pet-owners/README.md

 - In the first implementation this will be only be a web based application but in the future I plan on making it available on for mobile for both Apple and  Android.

-- I plan on using Amazon S3 for my Cloud storage needs but there is also the possibility of using Google Cloud depending on the price difference.'
+- I plan on using Amazon S3 for my Cloud storage needs but there is also the possibility of using Google Cloud depending on the price difference.

 - The main programming languages I plan on using are JavaScript, Python, HTML and CSS.